 How can we treat Low Self-Esteem?

-Working together on low self-esteem starts with exploring the causes.
+Working on low self-esteem starts with exploring the causes.

 We also look carefully and discover your strengths and real value.